mCodex/react-native-sensitive-info/README.md

 # Introduction

-`react-native-sensitive-info` manages all data stored in Android Shared Preferences and iOS Keychain.
+`react-native-sensitive-info` manages all data stored in Android Shared Preferences, iOS Keychain and Windows Credentials.
 You can set and get all key/value using simple methods.

 | RN SensitiveInfo Version | Description                      |